Baton Rouge Workers’ Compensation Injury Attorney

 Are you unsure what your claim is worth, or if you have a workers’ comp case at all?
 Don’t let crucial financial benefits you are already entitled to slip through your hands while you are busy recovering; contact an attorney from Babcock Injury Lawyers.
 We will fight to preserve your rights while you take the time necessary to recover from your workplace injury.

 Biased Medical Examinations Can Reduce Compensation

 Initially, this sounds like a fair offer.
-However, many companies will maliciously choose doctors whom they know will work with them in order to deny that certain injuries were sustained due to the workplace environment or a job site accident.
+However, many companies will maliciously choose doctors they know will work with them to deny that certain injuries were sustained due to the workplace environment or a job site accident.

-This leads to worsening injuries and even future medical complications; all of which would be nearly impossible to seek compensation for if your initial claim shows that nothing was wrong.
+This leads to worsening injuries and even future medical complications, which would be nearly impossible to seek compensation for if your initial claim shows nothing was wrong.

 Our firm has seen numerous cases where companies will use every advantage in their wheelhouse to coax an injured worker into accepting a low settlement.
 Such companies may even deny your claim altogether, leaving you with the impression that you have little to no recourse in the matter.

 Your company does not want you to take them to court over an injury, but they also don’t often want to pay the full value for workers’ compensation when they can get away with paying a fraction of the claim or none at all.

 This is where you need a lawyer to help you navigate the intricacies of your claim and take legal action.

 If you have already filed a claim with your employer but have been denied, it doesn’t mean that there’s no recourse for you.
 Even if your claim has been denied or attributed to a pre-existing condition, a Babcock worker’s compensation attorney won’t give up on your right to justice for your injuries.
 Let us help you get to the truth of your workplace accident and prove to your employers that your accident was caused by someone else’s negligence on the job, whether at the hands of the company itself or another party.